 In some cases, you can request a personal hearing to discuss your appeal.
 You, your veterans disability lawyer, and an individual from the VA will meet in relationship to your case.
 You can request two types of personal hearings: a hearing with your local VA office or a hearing with a member of the BVA.
 You can request a hearing with your local VA office in writing.
 Additionally, you can request a personal hearing with the BVA when you complete your VA Form 9.

 According to the BVA, personal hearings are relatively informal — unlike courtroom hearings or trials.
 At the beginning of the hearing, the board member will identify him/herself.
 Additionally, he/she will make sure that you and the BVA agree on the subject of your claim and appeal.
 The BVA will explain the hearing to you and you will be asked to take an oath to tell the truth.
 During the hearing, you will be given the opportunity to say anything that you think the BVA board member needs to hear.
 The board member will not make a decision about your case at the hearing.
 Instead, he/she will review your case later at the BVA.

 Do you need to file a disability claim or appeal?
 Our veterans disability attorneys can help you understand your legal rights and options.
-Our AV® rated firm has helped thousands of injured and disabled veterans collect the money they need and deserve.
+Our AV® rated firm has helped thousands of injured and disabled veterans fight for the VA disability benefits they have earned.
 With our firm on your side, you can rest assured that your case is in good hands and that your best interest is our primary goal.
 Contact our office today to see what Bosley & Bratch can do for you!